CompuTec/computec-docs/docs/appengine/plugins-user-guide/serialization/example-usage-clustering.md

 The clustering process is saved in a serialization document.
 This document is a subject to approval and verification.
 Serialization documents are visible in the WMS's Packing Hierarchy tile: [here](/docs/appengine/plugins-user-guide/serialization/fields-description#serialization-results).

-For testing purposes, you can use the scanner simulator available here: WMSScannerSymulator.exe.
+For testing purposes, you can use the scanner simulator available here: [WMSScannerSimulator.exe](https://download.computec.one/software/wms/tools/WMS_Scanning_Simulator.exe).

-For sample test data you can use the attached file: [SEC Clustering Test Case 09.01.2020 - 01.xlsx.]
+For sample test data you can use the attached file: [SEC Clustering Test Case 09.01.2020 - 01.xlsx.](https://download.computec.one/software/wms/tools/SEC_Clustering_Test_Case.xlsx).

 Attributes that have a GS1-ID defined must be preceded by it in the simulator, e.g. SEC - Purchase Order must be preceded (99).